agrapsas/devastations-5e/player_races/player_races.md

 An escaped elf is hunted relentlessly and killed on sight.
 There is no room for disobedience in the Yellith Empire.

+#### Gender

+Elves are gender fluid.
+They choose a new gender to become and over the course of several years their bodies adapt and evolve to that gender.
+They may also choose to remain in a state of transition.
+Often times, owners of elves will demand they become or remain a specific gender.
+Some elves prefer one gender to another while others prefer frequent transitions.

 ### Dwarves

 Dwarves are free and live in strongholds set in the sides of mountains; but, freedom comes at a cost.
 All dwarven populations owe fielty to the Yellith Empire and must allow their young men to be conscripted for war (usually as skilled labor).
 After a tour of duty, dwarves are allowed back to their communities to do what they do best: produce the much needed arms, armor, and items required by the Yellith war machine.